 German Outside the Classroom

 German department life at Duke extends beyond the classroom.
-The student-run Duke German Club holds regular meetings and organizes film series.
+The student-run Duke German Club holds regular meetings and organizes film series (here is their facebook page).
 Students may apply to live in the German hall in the Language Dorm on West Campus.
 Guest speaker presentations provide additional exposure to German culture.
 A recent example of extracurricular activities includes a semester long series of events to commemorate the fall of the Berlin Wall in November 1989.
 Thanks to a generous grant from the German Embassy in Washington DC, the department brought German politicians to campus as well as organized a gala event.